 2. And here’s why you need to make it long-term: You’re going to have to save.

 It’s like buying anything you always wanted to get.
 You’re going to have to save.
 That means putting ‘x’ amount of money into your savings and living on a budget.
 Don’t impulsively spend a lot of your money when you plan to travel somewhere.
 You need to save for air flights and/or gas and toll fees, transportation within the destination, hotel or Airbnb rental rooms, food!!!, and for excursions.
 That’s a lot of things and it can add up, so be prepared to have saved enough money to use for traveling and to use for your own emergency funds and bills.

 3. Find extra ways to make money.

-This might mean getting a second job (see in your college if you can take one up), selling your used (but still in good condition) things online (I love using online marketplaces– I made a couple hundreds from doing so!), and asking to help your parents or neighbors in exchange to getting paid.. there’s so many things to do so!
-Just, of course, stay away from doing illegal things please!
+This might mean getting a second job (see in your college if you can make one up), selling your used (but still in good condition) things online (I love using online marketplaces– I made a couple of hundreds from doing so!), and asking to help your parents or neighbors in exchange to getting paid.. there are so many things to do so!
+Just, of course, stay away from doing illegal things, please!